 ABOUT ME & MY WORK:

 I love nature, its myriad colors, moods and diversity.
 Being born in a traditional Mithila family, I opened my eyes to see this abundance of nature all around that got further accentuated by Madhubani art that I inherited as a legacy.
 I naturally and unconsciously picked it up at a very early age.
-My avidity to learn more about this enigmatic art continued to grow by the time I reached college and university levels.
+My fascination and avidity to learn more about this enigmatic art continued to grow by the time I reached college and university levels.
 But it was only after marriage and when I moved to Singapore in 2007, I began to seriously pursue my thought of taking my gift to the whole world in a more professional and structured way.

 It has always been a passion for me to work with fine lines that are very similar to the tradition of miniature paintings.
 Working with lines to the minute details and trying to give expressions to the characters in these paintings, and changing this traditional painting from very flat to a three dimensional and perspective effect has been like a great journey.
 As an artist with a traditional background, it was very difficult and also very interesting to break away from the traditional to modern figures and subjects while also trying to work on the traditional lines so as to maintain and preserve the familiarity with its rich tradition and legacy.